Poppy Scholz

 Poppy Scholz (born 31 December 2006) is an Australian rules footballer who plays for the Carlton Football Club in the AFL Women's (AFLW).
 She was selected by Carlton with pick No. 6 in the 2024 AFL Women's draft, recruited from Glenelg in the SANFL Women's League (SANFLW).

 Early life and SANFLW career

-Scholz formerly played for in the SANFL Women's League (SANFLW).
+Scholz formerly played for in the SANFLW.
 Her aerial strength and adaptability was described as one of her strengths.
 Prior to her AFLW debut, Scholz was named one of the most promising young footballers in South Australia by The Advertiser.

 In the 2024 national draft, Scholz was one of ten SANFLW players selected, with Carlton using their first pick, sixth overall, to recruit her.

 AFL Women's career

-Scholz joined Carlton’s AFLW program ahead of the 2025 season.
-While yet to debut, she trained across multiple roles—including key defence, forward, and ruck—with coaching staff highlighting her elite intercept ability and flexibility.

-Playing style

-Scholz is known for her strong intercept marking and ability to cut off opposition attacks, positional versatility, playing effectively across defensive and forward lines and providing occasional ruck relief, as well as her athleticism and clean ball use, with a refined football IQ despite her youth.